Gardening Workshops and Courses with ‘Seed2Plate’

 The project has been designed to fill the gap of entry level training qualifications in gardening, which is currently unavailable in Dorset by providing an accredited Level 1 Award in Horticulture.

-For 2023, we offer a range of options to develop your gardening skills from our Bite sized courses to get you started, our Seed2Plate experiences where you can make your own home made products, to our fully accredited Level 1 Award in Horticulture.
+We offer a range of options to develop your gardening skills from our Bite sized courses to get you started, our Seed2Plate experiences where you can make your own home made products, our volunteering as seen below, to our fully accredited Level 1 Award in Horticulture.
 The choice is yours.

 Our Level 1 Award is delivered as a twelve week course, with two four-hour sessions a week including: